16th September, 2021

 According to the Asbestos Removal Contractors Association (ARCA), the asbestos content of AIB is usually 20-45%.
 That's around double the asbestos content found in asbestos cement.

+Asbestos was a cheap and widely available building product.
 You can find asbestos insulating board (AIB) in a wide variety of places.
-In homes, offices, schools, hospitals and other types of building.
+In homes, offices, schools, hospitals and other types of buildings.

 Some common places you can find AIB are: